 The winter is finally coming to an end, and with it comes the end of those expensive heating bills.
 However, just as the need for heat starts to die off, the need for air conditioning is only just beginning.
 And so we fall into a vicious cycle of heating and cooling, getting no relief from the expensive bills that hit our bank accounts every month.
 But what if you found out that you were actually spending much more than you need to on heating and cooling?
+If you need to get your sir conditioner repaired SoCal Climate Control services can help.

 The Environmental Protection Agency estimates that as much as half of your monthly energy bill goes towards heating and cooling.
 It also says that much of this energy is unnecessary and recommends taking certain measures to cut down on the amount of energy that your home uses on heating and cooling.
 But does that mean that you have to start freezing in the winter or dying of heat in the summer.
 Going without is obviously one way to cut back on energy costs, but it is unnecessary.
 There are actually a lot of much simpler ways to eliminate that wasted energy in your home.